Rokyyz/Unit3/project/documentation.md

  - [**Issue tackled: "Having problems overseeing the inventory of materials left for production, thus leading to future budget proposition problems"**]

-3. The application offers a machine that allows the user to create an order and record the activity in a data table.
+3. The application offers a virtual machine that allows the user to create an order and record the activity in a data table.

 - [Issue tackled: "A need to find an easier alternative to place an order for the shop and thus start the production for it swiftly"]